Altostra-Labs/altostra-template-gpt-web-app/README.md

 using the API Gateway and corresponding Lambda function.

-Once the API key exists, the web application lets the user enter a prompt and send it through the API Gateway to the corresponding Lambda function that sends it to the OpenAI GPT-3 model.
+Once the API key exists, the web application lets the user enter a prompt and send it through the API Gateway to the corresponding Lambda function that sends it to the OpenAI GPT model.

 ### Options

 There are two environment variables that can be changed to change the behavior of the web application:

-- The GPT-3 model that is being used (defaults to `text-davinci-003`).
+- The GPT model that is being used (defaults to `text-davinci-003`).
 - The name of the AWS Systems Manager (SSM) parameter that stores the OpenAI API key (defaults to `gpt-api-key`).